Official: Manson alive amid reports he was hospitalized.

 California Department of Corrections and Rehabilitation spokeswoman Terry Thornton declined to say whether the leader of the notorious Manson family has been hospitalized.

-Thornton says Manson is still assigned to the prison in Corcoran but declined to say whether he's there, citing safety and security protocols.
+Thornton said Manson, 82, is still assigned to the prison in Corcoran, but she declined to say whether he's there, citing safety and security protocols.

-She says privacy laws prohibit her from discussing an inmate's medical situation.
+Privacy laws prohibit her from discussing an inmate's medical situation, Thornton said.

 Manson was convicted of orchestrating the 1969 murders of pregnant actress Sharon Tate and six others.